Why Code, Why Now: An Information-Theoretic Perspective on the Limits of Machine Learning: Why Expressibility Hurts Learnability

 \paragraph{Non-stationarity.} In supervised learning, the data distribution is fixed.
 By contrast, in RL, the agent's own policy is part of the environment.
 As the policy changes, the state distribution shifts, and past data no longer comes from the same distribution as future data.
 Consequently, the standard convergence theorems break down. \citet{zhang2026} demonstrate that stronger supervised checkpoints can significantly underperform weaker ones after RL.
 The cause is distribution divergence: supervised training optimizes for one distribution, but RL encounters a different one.

 \paragraph{Reflexive reward collapse.} The target shifts precisely because the learner is pursuing it.
-Within the learnability hierarchy, this dynamic places most RL tasks at Level~1.
+Within the learnability hierarchy, this dynamic places many RL tasks at Level~1.
+The problem has a deeper structural root: the agent uses the same parameters to both generate actions and evaluate their consequences, so it cannot genuinely verify its own reasoning.
+A related observation, termed \emph{meta-layer fracture}~\citep{li2025yonglin}, suggests that when the same parameters generate both reasoning chains and evaluate their conclusions, the model's posterior tends to converge back toward its prior anchor rather than toward the ground truth, because self-verification and action generation share the same learned biases.
 When the reward no longer reflects the actual consequences of the agent's actions, or when the agent maximizes the reward without achieving the intended goal (Goodhart dynamics), the feedback becomes indistinguishable from noise.
 At that point, the problem slides from Level~1 toward Level~0.
 Geometric analysis of reward misspecification in MDPs~\citep{goodhartmdp2024} confirms that Goodhart failure in RL is not an edge case but the default outcome of unconstrained proxy optimization.

 These three obstacles are not bugs in specific algorithms.
 Rather, they are structural features of the problems RL attempts to solve.
-Together, they explain why RL has not produced the smooth, predictable scaling that supervised learning on code has achieved.
+When RL succeeds spectacularly, Go, Atari, robotic manipulation, it is typically in domains where at least one obstacle is absent: the reward is immediate and unambiguous, the environment is stationary, or the task admits a closed-form verifier.
+These are precisely the conditions that push a task toward Levels~3 or~4 in the hierarchy.
+Outside such domains, RL has not produced the smooth, predictable scaling that supervised learning on code has achieved.

+\paragraph{Reconciling RL-based reasoning successes.} A natural objection is the striking recent success of RL-trained reasoning models on code.
+Systems such as DeepSeek-R1~\citep{deepseekr1} and OpenAI's o-series models apply RL to improve code generation and mathematical reasoning, often surpassing supervised-only baselines on competitive programming benchmarks.
+If code's information structure favors supervised learning, why does RL help?

+The resolution is that these systems do not use RL in isolation.
+Every successful RL-for-code system begins with a strong supervised pretrained model that has already absorbed the dense, local, compositional structure described in Section~\ref{sec:code}.
+RL then operates \emph{on top of} this foundation, using the very Level~4 verification infrastructure (compilers, test suites, type checkers) that makes code special.
+Process reward models~\citep{lightman2023} further recover the step-level feedback that na\"ive outcome-based RL discards, effectively re-engineering the dense signal that supervised learning gets for free.
+In the language of the hierarchy, these systems succeed not because RL overcomes code's information structure but because they deliberately reconstruct Level~3--4 feedback within the RL loop.